-Virginia is ranked as the 7th best place to live in 2019 in the US News and World Report.
-Virginia ranks 7th in Education, 9th Crime & Corrections Rankings, 18th health, and 25th in the economy.
+Virginia is ranked as the 7th best place to live in 2022 in the U.S. Virginia ranks 7th in Education, 9th Crime & Corrections Rankings, 18th health, and 25th in the economy.
 The cities in Virginia are as lovely and distinct as the state itself.
 A couple of them are directly opposite the coast.

 Average cost of living: $3,165

 Median household income: $74,222